 Uni.lu

-A transversal research lab for Cultural Data Science
+A research lab for Computational Cultural Studies

 The Lab

 Welcome to the Culture & Computation Lab!
-We are a transversal research unit hosted at the Department of Humanities of the University of Luxembourg.
-As such, we form part of the university’s focus area “Digital Transformation”.
+We are a cross-departmental research unit hosted at the Department of Humanities of the University of Luxembourg.
+As such, we form part of the university’s focus area Digital & Media Transformation and help to build a research axis in Digital Humanities.

 The lab serves four primary functions: